 But what can you do if the delay must be set to -0.5 to achieve a good result?
 This is not possible.
-We cannot look into a crystal ball and attempt to extrapolate the data, because this will probably result in ugly jumps.
+We cannot attempt to extrapolate the data, because this will probably result in ugly jumps.
 In this case, the only solution is to increase the video delay.